tlkh/m1-cpu-benchmarks/README.md

 ### Env 2: Accelerate

-1. Install all relevant packages and dependencies for building NumPy and SpaCy: `conda install numpy spacy transformers pytest hypothesis cython`.
-We're going to build NumPy and SpaCy from source, but when we install from conda we automatically get all the dependencies to make building from source easier.
+1. `conda install pip`
-2. `pip uninstall numpy -y`
+2. Install all relevant packages and dependencies for building NumPy and SpaCy: `pip install pytest hypothesis cython`.
+We're going to build NumPy and SpaCy from source.
 3. `git clone https://github.com/numpy/numpy`
 4. `git checkout maintenance/1.21.x`
 5. `python setup.py build_ext --inplace -j 10` With 10 threads for compile (feel free to adjust this), my M1 Max finishes in less than 30 seconds.